topimg

 Altogether Indiana supplied about 200,000 men to the Union forces during the Civil War; this represented about 15% of the state’s total population as of 1860.
 About 25,000-or 1 in 8-lost their lives from battle wounds, disease or accidents.
 Thousands of others were maimed with the loss of arms, legs, eyesight, hearing, etc. The Civil War was the most terrible and costly war in terms of human life in which Indiana has ever been engaged.
 Indiana’s losses in the Civil War were not far from twice Indiana’s losses in men (and women) during both World War I and World War II.
 About 95% of Hoosiers who fought in the Civil War were volunteers.

 Indiana was not the scene of any decisive battles, but there were occasional raids on the Indiana side of the Ohio River.
-General John Hunt Morgan made the most alarming raid in the summer of 1863 at Corydon.
+Confederate General John Hunt Morgan made the most alarming raid in the summer of 1863 at Corydon.
 Jeffersonville served as an important military depot for Union forces being sent into the South.

 On the homefront during the Civil War there was abundant political strife resulting from a blending of politics and patriotism.
 There was some opposition to the war, including interference with the draft by organized secret societies.
 Democrats accused Governor Morton with being a dictator and under-handed mobster, while the Republicans accused the Democrats of treasonable and obstructionist tactics in the conduct of the war.
 When the General Assembly gained a Democratic majority in 1862 and refused to give Governor Morton the appropriations and supplies he demanded, he borrowed money from James F. D. Lanier, New York financier, formerly of Madison, to carry on the state’s activities.
 Eventually the state sustained Governor Morton’s independent action and repaid this and other loans.